ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 If either of these requirements is not satisfied, the Job controller counts a temrinating Pod as an immediate failure, even if that Pod later terminates with `phase: "Succeeded"`.

+### Pod Backoff Failure Policy

+There are situations where we want to fail a Job after some amount of reties due to logical error in configuration etc. To do so, set `.spec.backoffLimit` to specify the number of reties before considering a Job as failed.
+The back-off limit is set by default to 6.
+Failed Pods associated with the Job are recreated by the Job controller with an exponential back-off delay (10s, 20s, 40s, ...) capped at six minutes.

+The number of retries is calculated in two ways:
+- The number of Pods with `.status.phase = "Failed`.
+- When using `restartPolicy = "OnFailure"`, the number of reties in all the containers of Pods with `.status.phase` equal to `Pending` or `Running`.

+If either of the calculations reaches the `.spec.backoffLimit`, the Job is considered failed.

+> [!NOTE]
+> If the job has `restartPolicy = "OnFailure"`, keep in mind that the pod
+> running the Job will be terminated once the job backoff limit has beenr
+> eached.
+This can make debugging the Job's executable more difficult.
+Setting
+> the `restartPolicy = "Never"` when debugging the Job or using a logging system
+> is recommended to ensure output from failed Jobs is not lost inadvertently.